Salonishah06/personal-portfolio/README.md

-This is a one page portfolio website
+This is a one page portfolio website.
-It showcases the different components on one single page
+It showcases the different components on one single page.